 Is there a distinction between novation and the term "assignment?"

-Novation is different from assignment in that it transfers both a party's rights and its duties, rather than only the rights of one party.
-The previous contract is canceled and a new one is established between the new party and the original contract's surviving party.
+Novation is different from assignment in that it transfers a party's rights and duties rather than only the rights of one party.
+The previous contract is canceled, and a new one is established between the new party and the original contract's surviving party.

 What is the purpose of novation, and how is it applied?

 In novation, a party's contractual duties and rights are transferred to another party.
-While a contract's benefits may be transmitted by assignment, a novation agreement is required if the parties want to share both the advantages and the obligations of the contract.
+While a contract's benefits may be transmitted by assignment, a novation agreement is required if the parties want to share both the contract's advantages and obligations.

 How does novation take place?